-In this episode, I will show you how I’ve been germinating my cannabis seeds for the past 30 something years.
+In this episode, I will show you how I’ve been germinating my marijuana seeds for the past 30 something years.
 There are many ways to sprout seeds, but this is how I prefer to do it, and I get really good results this way.
-It is simple, and it works even if you are in a hot or cold climate.

 - Purified water

 - Liquefied Seaweed

 Make sure your hands are clean and let’s get popping!

 Pour 200 ml of purified water into the beaker and add a drop of liquefied seaweed.
 The seaweed is thick, so mix it up thoroughly.
 This should give the water a bit of color.

 Get your seed container, pop it open, and tip the seeds into seaweed/water mix.
 Give it a little stir and let it sit for 24 to 48 hours or so.

 After soaking the seeds overnight, it’s time to plate them up.
 Prepare four (4) to six (6) sheets of plain paper towel; no inks or pretty patterns.
 You need to create a bottom and top (cover) paper napkin; both made up of two (2) to three (3) sheets.
 Fold the four corners to the middle, creating a two- to three-layered square fold.
 One side should have four triangles.
 Think square pizza.